 A collaborative project of WHRL and Maine Outdoor School

-OWL: Outdoor Women Lead teaches OUTDOOR and NATURALIST skills through a series of videos, blog posts, and interactive activities.
+OWL: Outdoor Women Lead teaches OUTDOOR and NATURALIST skills.

 Our goal is to strengthen women and girls’ confidence in the outdoors — and in life!

 Do you like the outdoors?

 Whether you are an enthusiast or are just starting to brave the outdoors, OWL has something for you.
 Check out this page for videos, blog posts, information about in-person programming, and more.

 Create your own phenology journal to help you get to know the world around you and track its changes throughout the season.

 The ratio of insects to humans on Earth is estimated to be 200 million to one!
 Learn how different insects are grouped, and practice catching and identifying beetles, butterflies, and other bugs.